gen5115/Space-Invaders/README.md

 Challenge: Managing the game over screen and restart functionality.
 Solution: Added a game over screen and a restart option using a loop to wait for user input.

+##Note

+Please note that I've added comments within my code for my own personal understanding and convenience.
+These are basically for my personal use but may also assist people to understand the code more easily.

 ## Key Learnings
 - **Game Development:** Gained experience in game mechanics and using Pygame for development.
 - **Problem-Solving:** Developed skills in debugging and resolving issues related to game logic and collision detection.